goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     <BLANKLINE>
         - The number of open database connections to the main database, which is the database registered without a name.
-        - The virual memory size, and
+        - The virtual memory size, and
         - The resident memory size.
     <BLANKLINE>
         If there are old database connections, they will be listed.
 By